 With a comprehensive business plan in hand, you’re ready to look for funding opportunities and available funding that would fit you best.
 There are thousands of opportunities, so using sites like Grants.gov to filter by the criteria that apply to your business and your team, and anything else that’s important to you, will save you a lot of time.

 Read the requirements carefully; you might find that you’re not quite ready to apply to the ones you’re most excited about, but don’t despair.
 This can be an aspirational exercise and can help you figure out important next steps for your business.

 Even though each individual grant is different, you will follow roughly the same process for all government grants.
 After you have done your due diligence on application requirements, developed a proposal, created a realistic budget, you’ll be reviewed by a group of peers who understands your vertical as well as you do.

 Don’t try to create the budget you think your panel of reviewers wants to see.
 Create a budget that will allow you to do exactly what you plan to do with room for unexpected challenges.

 Once your application is approved, your funds will be distributed, and you’ll have to use them within a designated period of time.
 You’ll also be required to report regularly on your progress and how the funds are being used throughout the lifecycle of the grant.

-Don’t let the long process discourage you.
-For early-stage companies, grants can be instrumental in moving your business into the commercialization process, while giving you a huge boost of credibility.
+Whatever your situation, don’t let the long process discourage you.
+For academics and early-stage companies, grants can be instrumental in moving your research or business into the next phase or commercialization process, while giving you a huge boost of credibility.